AlexDimov-04/AlexDimov-04/README.md

 - 🔭 I’m currently working on **self-portfolio projects**

-- 🌱 I’m currently learning **Full-stack development using Python HTML, CSS and JS**
+- 🌱 I’m currently learning **Full-stack development using Python, HTML, CSS and JS**

 - 👯 I’m looking to collaborate on **python problems and solutions**